Updated: Mar 31

 After deciding to partner, significantly increase your odds of success by following proven processes that have worked effectively for many years.
 The diagram below provides an overview of the Self-Fueling Partnership Methodology:

 Supported by other highly talented partnering experts, I'm launching a partnering website in the near future called Partnering Source.
 Our purpose is simple: equip a new generation of business leaders with an intuitive understanding of how to leverage growth-generating resources from partners.
 We strongly encourage CEOs to add partnering as a vital weapon to attack the market and fulfill their business goals.

-Bob Barker is a strategic partnering and cybersecurity strategist.
-The founder of Partnering Source, he also serves as chief strategy officer at Cybernance Corporation.
-He acts as a strategic advisor to innovative technology companies, including Intrusion Inc., a public AI-powered cybersecurity company.
+Bob Barker is a corporate strategic advisor and a partnering expert.
+The founder of Partnering Source, he acts as a strategic advisor to innovative companies.
 He has written extensively for numerous business publications, including Westlaw Journal, Directorship (National Association of Corporate Directors), TexasCEO Magazine (The American CEO), Advisen's Front Page News, and Information Management, and he has been quoted in The Wall Street Journal and Forbes.